cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 "Encoding constraint" (CDE):
 : A rule that governs the choice of one of several otherwise equivalent CBOR encodings for a CBOR data item.
+  Several encoding constraints can be combined into an encoding constraint set, which is itself an encoding constraint that requires that all encoding constraints in the set are met.\\
+  When giving encoding constraints names, this document uses lower-case words separated by hyphens, rendered in a typewriter font, as in `lexicographic-map-sorting`.

-"Preferred serialization" ({{RFC8949}}):
+"Preferred serialization" ({{RFC8949}} term):
-: Defined in {{Section 4.1 of RFC8949@-cbor}}, Preferred Serialization
-  is one specific set of encoding constraints.
+: Defined in {{Section 4.1 of RFC8949@-cbor}} for the basic data model, Preferred Serialization is one specific set of encoding constraints.
-  Tag specifications can also define the Preferred Serialization of the specific tag that are defining (e.g., in Section 3.4.3 of RFC 8949).
+  Tag specifications can also define the Preferred Serialization of the specific tag that are defining (e.g., in {{Section 3.4.3 of RFC8949@-cbor}}).
+  Collectively the encoding constraint is named `preferred-serialization`.

 "Deterministic encoding" (generic):
 : An encoding process (or, more specifically, encoding constraint) that deterministically always chooses the same encoding for each data item with several encoding choices.